-Pankaj is a recognised leading name with specialist expertise in Brain Injury, Severe limb injury and high-value Pain and Complex Regional Pain Syndrome (CRPS) claims.
-He attracts a loyal and ever increasing following from both Claimants and Defendant insurers.
-He acts usually only in high value life-changing and catastrophic injury cases often involving pedestrians or motorcyclists.
+Pankaj specialises in Catastrophic and Life-Changing Injury with specialist expertise in Brain Injury, severe limb injury and high-value Pain and Complex Regional Pain Syndrome (CRPS) claims.
+He attracts a loyal and ever-increasing following from both Defendant insurers and Claimants.
+He acts usually only in high value cases often involving pedestrians or motorcyclists.
 He is adept at liability issues.

 Pankaj is routinely instructed nationally by leading firms and he frequently confers with insurers, medical experts in chambers or severely injured claimants often in hospitals or rehabilitation facilities or their own home.
 Travel anywhere in the country is not an issue.

 He is instructed and respected by leading Defence firms, and sought after by the insurers often at the first intimation of a claim He adopts a team approach with the insurer and Solicitor.